jramkiss/jramkiss.github.io/_posts/_post_ideas.md

     - If we start with a strong prior that is wrong, how will this affec the model?
     - How long does it take for data to overcome a prior?
 - Have a toy example with bayesian linear regression, maybe an example with interpretabble coefficients, like weight VS height.
 So we can start with a strong prior and not a lot of data, then test out weak priors with lots of data, etc.

-### Why Gaussian Process Regression?
-- Explain what fitting a GP is
-- What is Guassian Process regression and what is the difference between that, regular regression and bayesian regression

-### Bayesian Methods for Determining Changes in Churn Rate
-- Post explaining how we can use a bayesian model to see if the churn rate in Mexico changed when we made a decision about entities.
-- We can do this by having a hypothesis about dates, then formulating a model with interpretable parameters to see if the parameters match up with date we made the change

-### Bayesian Optimization
-- Why use Bayesian Optimization
-- Can we use bayesian optimization with machine learning?
-We can start with a ulmfit model and use Bayesian optimization to tune hyperparameters like BPTT, LR, etc.